nathanielcastillo/Cyclistic-Case-Study/README.md

 # Cyclistic-Ride-Data

-A data analysis case study using using SQL and Tableau
+A data analysis case study using using Excel, SQL and Tableau

 # Introduction